MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/New-MgSiteOnenoteSectionGroup.md

 Example: `../onenote/pages?sectionName=My%20section` The `POST /onenote/pages` operation is used only to create pages in the current user's default notebook.
 If you're targeting other notebooks, you can create pages in a specified section.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaSiteOnenoteSectionGroup](/powershell/module/Microsoft.Graph.Beta.Notes/New-MgBetaSiteOnenoteSectionGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)